| |

 control this is highly complex with few commercial products available.
 Most

-DCC systems offer a USB connection to an interface allowing the purchase of
+DCC systems offer a USB connection to an interface allowing the use of either Open Source software or the purchase of

 | DCC is evolving continually.
 More will be added to DCC model railways.
 We